gaddiat/waph-gaddiat/hackathons/hackathon3/README.md

    **Demonstration Video:**
    [Link to Step-4&5 video](https://github.com/gaddiat/waph-gaddiat/tree/main/hackathons/hackathon3/videos/H3.webm)

-- **Bonus [2.5 points]:** After hijacking the session to login to the system, analyze if the application is vulnerable to SQL injection attacks and substantiate your reasoning.
+- **Bonus:**The application is NOT vulnerable to SQL injection attacks as I tried to login page but I was not able to `https://waph-hackathon.eastus.cloudapp.azure.com/admin/login.php` with userid `gaddiat" or 1=1 LIMIT 1;#` and got Invalid `username/password` .
+Moreover the `https://waph-hackathon.eastus.cloudapp.azure.com/post.php?id=5` page didn't respond to any appended sql union query changes to the url, it looks like the id is neither injectable or dynamic.